-Planning an Indonesian vacation?
 Don’t miss these books set in Indonesia to spark your wanderlust.
-Discover fiction and nonfiction books about Indonesia from a diversity of authors to enhance your cultural understanding and inspire your travels.
+Discover fiction and nonfiction books about Indonesia.

 Are you headed to one of Indonesia’s 1,750+ islands and looking for books about Indonesia to read before you go?

-Back in the day, for a time, I lived in Indonesia.
-I taught English in a public high school in Depok as part of the U.S. Fulbright Program, which I highly recommend for graduating undergrads or those considering grad school.
+Back in the day, I lived in Indonesia.
+I taught English in a public high school in Depok as part of the U.S. Fulbright Program, which I highly recommend for graduating undergrads or those considering graduate school.

 Don’t miss all of our Asia-Based Reading Lists.